 - You might have a site as a blueprint site that you use as a foundation to work from, including a set of preinstalled themes and plugins with your most common option configurations.

-This article is for cloning a duplicate site to the same server, ff you want to clone a duplicate to another server we have a separate KB document for that.
+This article is for cloning a duplicate site to the same server, if you want to clone a duplicate to another server, please see this article instead.

 - WordPress Core